Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 #### Alternative Database Integration

-In the event that RAWG discontinues its service, Crackpipe will retain the latest metadata and work on integrating another video game database as a replacement.
+In the event that RAWG discontinues its service, GameVault will retain the latest metadata and work on integrating another video game database as a replacement.

 ### Disabling RAWG Integration